Skip to content

 - build/*

-In this example, the job is included in the pipeline if the changes include the file Dockerfile or any file from the build directory.
+In this example, the job is included in the pipeline if there is a change to the Dockerfile or any file in the build directory.

 rules:changes:compare_to

-Use rules:changes:compare_to to specify which git objects should be compared when searching for changes in files listed in rules:changes:paths.
+Use rules:changes:compare_to to specify which git objects to compare against when looking for changes in the files listed in rules:changes:paths.

 Keyword type: Job keyword.
 Can only be used together with rules:changes:paths.